Learn About Supplements for the Relief of Menopause Symptoms

 Mood and Thinking Changes

 With perimenopause, established hormonal rhythms are disrupted.
 Premenopausal women often complain of increased irritability, depression, and new difficulties in thinking.
 Changes may be attributed to changing hormonal rhythms and/or lack of sleep due to night sweats.
-However, midlife is a stressful time for women, and balancing aging parents, children, careers, and relationships may be contributing factors.
+However, midlife is stressful for women, and balancing aging parents, children, careers, and relationships may be contributing factors.

 Vaginal Dryness